 Norse Myths at Waldorf

 Norse mythology holds a special place in the Waldorf curriculum.
 It reflects the ancient religion of northern Europe, including Germany.
-Steiner taught that ancient humans had natural clairvoyance allowing them to directly perceive the “gods.”
-Anthroposophists believe that Norse myths give particularly accurate accounts of spiritual realities.
+Steiner taught that ancient humans possessed natural clairvoyance allowing them to directly perceive the “gods.”
+According to Steiner, Norse myths give particularly accurate accounts of spiritual realities.

 Here is a brief primer:

 “Myths and sagas are not just ‘folk-tales’; they are the memories of the visions which people perceived in olden times ...
 Human beings were aware of the spiritual both by day and by night.
 At night they were really surrounded by that world of Nordic gods of which the legends tell.
 Odin, Freya, and all the other figures in Nordic mythology were not inventions; they were experienced in the spiritual world with as much reality as we experience our fellow human beings around us today.”